chorton2227/nand2tetris/README.md

 ## Compiler

-Compiles the high level jack language into the vm lnaguage.
+Compiles the high level jack language into the vm language.

 ## TODOs